 After a desperately poor start to the season, Torres played like his Liverpool incarnation in a breathless basketball-style game.

-An expert finish just after half-time hinted at a new dawn.
+An expert finish just after half-time hinted at a new dawn for El Nino.

 Then in the 83rd minute, he timed a run perfectly before skilfully rounding David De Gea to leave the goal at his mercy.

-But he somehow skewed his left-foot finish wide of the near post, prompting a reaction from Old Trafford that dwarfed the majority of goal celebrations.
+But he somehow skewed his left-foot finish wide of the near post, prompting a reaction from Old Trafford that eclipsed most goal celebrations.

 Brilliance offset by inexplicable incompetence — Torres’ Premier League existence distilled.